Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 - `TFIDF-LIGHTGBM.ipynb`: This ipynb file outlines our first attempt on modeling our problem (We tried TF-IDF and LightGBM of Microsoft)
 - `Final`: The folder that contains our final model explained above
-- `Baseline`: The folder that contains our baseline model (FastText)
+- `baseline`: The folder that contains our baseline model (FastText)

 In the Final folder you can find :